Installment loans: What they are and how to use them

 Loan amount

-The first thing to consider in any loan: how much money do you need to borrow?
-Installment loans tend to be fairly large, so they are paid off over long periods of time.
-This is especially true if they are tied to a collateral asset such as a house or car via an auto loan or mortgage.
+The first thing to consider when applying for a loan is how much money you need to borrow.
+Installment loans are fairly large, so they are paid off over long periods of time.
+This is especially true if they are tied to a collateral asset such as a car or house via an auto loan or mortgage.
 Unlike a line of credit, the amount you borrow for an installment loan is fixed, so you’ll want to make sure you borrow enough for your needs.

 Interest rate